-Post-Meal Fatigue in ME/CFS and Long-Haul COVID
+Post-Meal Fatigue in ME/CFS and Long COVID

 Empty plate with food remnants representing post-meal fatigue often experienced in ME/CFS and long-haul COVID